Your Food, Simplified — movewell.

 Weigh what you actually eat, not the whole thing

-If you're eating a banana, don't weigh the whole banana with the peel.
-Peel it first, then weigh just what you're eating.
-Same goes for any fruit or vegetable with skin or seeds you're not eating.
+If you're eating a banana, peel it first then weigh just what you're eating.
 You're logging what goes in your body, not what ends up in the trash.

 🍳